kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 The equinox and epoch of observations are instants of time and are of type string.
 These strings are parsed by a function of module :mod:`celestial` called :func:`celestial.epochs`.
-The parser rules are described in the API documentation for that function.
+The parser rules are described in the documentation for that function.
 Each string starts with a prefix.
 Supported prefixes are:

    #.
 B:   Besselian epoch